kllngtme/netalertx-prometheus-exporter/README.md

 - Grafana with Prometheus | https://grafana.com/docs/grafana/latest/getting-started/get-started-grafana-prometheus/

 ## Features
-- Exposes device totals, connected, down, and new devices as Prometheus metrics.
+- Exposes Connected Devices, Total, New, and Down devices as Prometheus metrics.
 - Supports environment variables for easy configuration.
 - Compatible with Docker for quick deployment.